johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

 * Move the sketch's configuration settings to an external file I could exclude from the repo.
 By doing this, and by including a separate file users must rename before compiling the project, users can refresh their local code base from the public repository without wiping out their configuration settings.
 * Added more comments explaining the code in more detail (for users who want to better understand what's happening in the sketch).
+* Renamed all the project files using dashes instead of camelCase.
+Why?
+Just because - makes it more consistent and, I think, easier to read.

 **Goals**